yonggqiii/it5100a-notes/src/typeclasses/sections/ad-hoc-polymorphism.md

 ```

 Notice that we cannot, at this point, abstract `area` and
-`area'` into a single function&mdash;these functions work on
+`area'` into a single function because these functions work on
 specific types, and they have type-specific implementations.
 It is such
-a waste for us to have to use different names of to describe the same
+a waste for us to have to use different names to describe the same idea.
-functionality.

 The question then becomes, is it possible for us to define an
 `area` function that is polymorphic (not fully parametrically